arenkis/obsidian-wotd/README.md

 ---

 ## Changelog

+- **v0.2.3** - Bug fixes and improvements
+  - Changed to use `Vault.process` instead of `Vault.modify` for better performance
+  - Import `moment` from Obsidian instead of using `window.moment`
+  - Use `normalizePath` to properly handle user-defined paths
+  - Removed redundant `create` event listener (only `file-open` is needed)
+  - Cleaned up unused code

 - **v2.0.0** - Complete rewrite with AI integration
   - Added support for Claude, OpenAI, and Google Gemini